telerik/ajax-docs/controls/radiobuttonlist/functionality/aspnet-validators-support.md

 ## Validation on the Server

+RadRadioButton list can be validated easily during a postback in the server code.
+You can do this with either a [RequiredFieldValidator](#using-requiredfieldvalidator), or with a [CustomValidator](#using-customvalidator).

 ### Using RequiredFieldValidator

 To use the **RequiredFieldValidator**, you just need to set the `ControlToValidate` property to the RadioButtonList's ID.
 This will trigger validation when the user submits and the validation control will validate against the `SelectedItem` property and return the appropriate validation result.